Yosemite Trekker @ thecityedition.com ----- Post #18 - June 15, 2010

 Bike Trek 2 - East Side of Yosemite Valley

 Since the journey we're about to take nearly traces a circle, you can start at one of two points.
 Either Curry Village or the Ahwahnee Hotel - take your pick.
 Although it's basically flat terrain we're crossing here, the wind and steep grades are not too much of a consideration.
 However, the easier route leaves from Curry.
-It's probably a little faster, too, but a fast finish time is might be a disadvantage in a place like this.
+It's probably a little faster, too, but a fast finish time might actually be a disadvantage in a place like this.

 -----